Katyń (film): Plot

-In 1943, the population of Krakow is informed by the German occupation authorities about the Katyn massacre.
-Capitalizing on the Soviet crime, Nazi propaganda publishes lists with the names of the victims exhumed in mass graves behind the advancing German troops.
+In 1943, the population of Kraków is informed by the German occupation authorities about the Katyn massacre.
+Capitalizing on the Soviet war crime, Nazi propaganda publishes lists with the names of the victims exhumed in mass graves behind the advancing German troops.
 Andrzej's name is not on the list, giving his wife and daughter hope.

-After the war, Jerzy, who has survived, has enlisted in the People's Army of Poland (LWP), which is under the complete control of the pro-Soviet Polish United Worker's Party.
+After the war, Jerzy, who has survived, has enlisted in the Polish People's Army (LWP), which is under the complete control of the pro-Soviet Polish United Workers' Party.
 He feels personal loyalty to his friends, loves his country, and has sympathy for those who have suffered.
 He visits Anna and her daughter to tell them that Andrzej is dead.
 Apparently, when the list of the names of the victims was compiled, Andrzej was misidentified as Jerzy on the basis of the name in the sweater that Jerzy had lent to Andrzej; it was Andrzej who was killed, not Jerzy.
 Despondent that he is now forced to acknowledge a lie and to serve those who killed his comrades in Katyn, Jerzy commits suicide.

 Evidence of Soviet responsibility for the Katyn massacre is carefully concealed by the authorities.
 However, a few daring people working with the effects of the victims eventually deliver Andrzej's diary to his widow Anna.
 The diary clearly shows the date in 1940 when he must have been killed from the absence of entries on subsequent days.
 The date of the massacre is crucial for assigning responsibility: if it happened in 1940, the USSR controlled the territory, while by mid-1941 the Germans took control over it.

 The film ends with a re-enactment of parts of the massacre, as several of the principal characters are executed along with other soldiers.